School psychology challenges and benefits: Gertrude Hildreth

 Gertrude Hildreth was a psychologist with the Lincoln School at Teacher's College, Columbia then at Brooklyn College in New York.
 She authored many books including the first book pertaining to school psychology titled, "Psychological Service for School Problems" written in 1930.
 The book discussed applying the science of psychology to address the perceived problems in schools.
 The main focus of the book was on applied educational psychology to improve learning outcomes.
 Hildreth listed 11 problems that can be solved by applying psychological techniques, including: instructional problems in the classroom, assessment of achievement, interpretation of test results, instructional groupings of students for optimal outcomes, vocational guidance, curriculum development, and investigations of exceptional pupils.
 Hildreth emphasized the importance of collaboration with parents and teachers.
 She is also known for her development of the Metropolitan Readiness Tests and for her contribution to the Metropolitan Achievement test.
 In 1933 and 1939 Hildreth published a bibliography of Mental Tests and Rating Scales encompassing a 50-year time period and over 4,000 titles.
 She wrote approximately 200 articles and bulletins and had an international reputation for her work in education.

 Controversies and debates

 Assessment process

+Empirical evidence has not confirmed biases in referral, assessment, or identification.
+Some have claimed that a better assessment process would not necessarily focus on if a student qualifies for a special education program, but rather the unique learning style of each student, and how to best help them succeed.